Are Dog Parks a Good Idea?

-- Never let your dog play with other dogs if they have a communicable disease, such as kennel cough, or worms, experts say.
-Make sure your own pet is protected and up to date on its vaccinations.
+- Never let your dog play with other dogs if they have an infectious disease, such as kennel cough, or worms, experts say.
+Make sure your pet is protected and up to date on its vaccinations.

 - Don’t take a dog to an off-leash park if it doesn’t have basic obedience training, such as coming when called, Bennett stresses.

 - Bring plastic bags to clean up after your dog, Hendrickson says.

 - If your dog shows aggression toward others, take it out of the park, Bennett says.

 - Don’t bring food or doggie treats into the dog park, Bennett says.
 Other dogs may want treats, too.
 One thing dogs will fight over is food.

 Like the gym or the workplace, a dog park is a social place with its own set of proper etiquette guidelines.
 But what that means in a dog park isn’t always obvious.
 With the help of Charlotte Reed (author of The Miss Fido Manners Complete Book of Dog Etiquette) and Cheryl Smith (a certified dog behavior consultant and author of Visiting the Dog Park: Having Fun, Staying Safe), we set the record straight on some crucial aspects of dog park etiquette.

 Q: I’m very protective of my small dog.
 I want her to have fun at the park, but I don’t want her to get hurt.
 Can I keep her on the leash to always be close and pull her out of rough situations?